ividyon/WitchyBND/NOTES.md

+* Added parallel processing.
+Witchy will now attempt to multi-thread its operations.
+This can be disabled in the configuration.
 * Updated FXR parser version.
   * Fully cleared up how States work.
 "Transitions" are now "StayConditions" and their output has been cleaned up greatly.
   * Replaced all remaining "Section" names by better approximations.